 (You can reorganize Post Edit screen boxes)

-Now that you know how to edit WordPress posts, it’s time to learn how to delete them.
+Now that you know how to edit your post, it’s time to learn how to delete one.

 Follow the step-by-step tutorial in this section to learn how to delete single and multiple WordPress posts …

-In the Table of Posts, locate the post you want to delete, then hover over the post title to display the options menu and click Trash …
+Find the post you would like to delete, then hover over the post title to display your post management options and click Trash …

 Your post will be moved to the Trash (1).
-To return a post to the Table of Posts, click on the ‘Undo’ link (2) immediately after sending items to the trash …
+Posts can be restored by clicking ’Undo’ (2) immediately after being sent to the trash …

 (Posts screen – Trash options)

-To erase your post permanently, click on ’Trash’ …
+To permanently delete your post, click on ’Trash’ …

-The items you’ve placed in the Trash will be listed in your Table of Posts.
-Hover over the title of the post to display your trash management options and click on either the ‘Restore’ link to restore your post or the ‘Delete Permanently’ link to permanently delete the post …
+The Table of Posts lists the items you’ve sent to the Trash.
+Hover over the title of the post to display your trash management options and click on either ’Restore’ to restore your post or the ‘Delete Permanently’ link to permanently erase your post …

-If you clicked on ‘Delete Permanently,’ your post will be permanently deleted …
+If you click on ‘Delete Permanently,’ your post will be permanently erased …

-You can also delete posts when editing by clicking ’Move to Trash in the Publish feature …
+You can also delete posts when editing by clicking the ‘Move to Trash’ link in the Publish box …

-WordPress also allows you to edit and delete many posts.
-This is useful if you are performing bulk admin tasks such as removing old or unwanted posts, or if you would like to make bulk changes to meta information in a number of posts.
+WordPress also allows you to edit and delete many WordPress posts.
+This is useful if you are performing administration tasks such as removing old or unwanted posts, or if you would like to make bulk changes to meta information in a number of posts.

 To perform bulk operations, select posts from the Table of Posts list.
-You can select multiple posts by clicking on each checkbox next to the post one post at a time, or select all posts by clicking on the main Title column heading …
+You can select multiple posts by clicking on each checkbox next to the post one post at a time, or select all posts at once by clicking on the main check box at the top of the Title column heading …

 (Selecting all posts at once)

-Once you have selected your posts, select the option to either ‘Edit’ or ‘Move to Trash’ from the ‘Bulk Actions’ drop menu and click the ‘Apply’ button to process your selection …
+Once you have selected your posts, choose either ‘Edit’ or ‘Move to Trash’ from the ‘Bulk Actions’ drop-down menu and click ’Apply’ to process your selection …

-- Choose ‘Edit’ in the Bulk Actions drop-down menu, and
+- Choose ‘Edit’ in the Bulk Actions drop menu, and

-If you’ve selected ‘Edit’ in the Bulk Actions drop-down menu, the inline bulk editor section will expand presenting you with various Bulk Edit options …
+If you have selected ‘Edit’ in the Bulk Actions drop-down menu, a number of Bulk Edit options will appear in the inline bulk editor section …

-The Bulk Edit feature lets you edit the following information about your posts:
+The Bulk editor lets you edit the following information about your selected posts:

-- Categories – One or more categories can be ADDED to multiple posts, but cannot be CHANGED or DELETED through the bulk editor feature.
+- Categories – Categories can be ADDED in bulk to posts, but you cannot CHANGE or DELETE categories for those posts through the bulk editor.

-- Tags – A tag can be ADDED in bulk to posts, but cannot be CHANGED or DELETED through the bulk editor feature.
+- Tags – Tags can be ADDED in bulk to posts, but you cannot CHANGE or DELETE a tag for those posts using the bulk editor.

-- Comments – Use the drop menu to enable/disable comments for all selected posts.
+- Comments – Use the dropdown menu to enable/disable comments for all selected posts.

-- Status – Use the dropdown menu to change the status of all selected posts (e.g. Published, Pending Review, etc).
+- Status – Use the drop-down menu to change the status of all selected posts (e.g. Published, Private, etc).

-- Format – Use the drop-down menu to change the Post Format of the posts you’ve selected (e.g. Standard, Image, etc.) Note: this option may not appear depending on the theme you have installed.
+- Format – Use the drop menu to change the Post Format of the posts you’ve selected (e.g. Standard, Aside, etc.) Note: this option may not display depending on your theme.

-- Pings – Use the dropdown menu to allow/disallow pinging for all selected posts.
-If “Do not allow” pings is selected, no one will be able to post pingbacks or trackbacks to these posts.
+- Pings – Use the drop-down menu to allow/not allow pinging for all selected posts.
+If you change posts to “Do not allow” pings, no one will be able to post pingbacks or trackbacks to your selected posts.
 Pinging is configured in your Discussion Settings.

-- Sticky – Use the dropdown menu to change the posts you’ve selected to either sticky or not sticky.
-(For more details about making WordPress posts sticky, go here)
+- Sticky – Use the dropdown menu to change all selected posts to either sticky or not sticky.
+(For more details about making WordPress posts sticky, see this tutorial)

-Once you are done, click the ‘Cancel’ button to cancel and exit the Bulk Edit screen, or click ‘Update’ to save your new edits …
+Click the ‘Cancel’ button to abandon your operation without saving changes, or click ‘Update’ to save your changes …

-(Bulk edit screen – Cancel edit or save changes)
+(Bulk editor screen – Cancel editing or save changes)